firebird631/siis/doc/commands.md

 ```:short my-forex-strat EURUSD L@1.15 SL@1.16 TP@1.14```

 will create a short order, enter at limit price of 1.15$, place a stop-loss taker order at 1.16$
 and a take profit maker order at 1.14$.
-The trade will be neved auto-canceled, and the timeframe of the trade is default to 4 hour.
+The trade will be never auto-canceled, and the timeframe of the trade is default to 4 hour.

 ## Close ##